 The principle here is quite simple: you place or slide your finger on the scanner, which then compares it to the print(s) stored on your computer.
 If it’s a match, you’re in.
 By taking passwords and PINs out of the equation, you will have less to remember and hackers will have fewer opportunities to steal your files or compromise your system.

 There are many features and other factors that you need to consider before buying a fingerprint scanner, and this guide can help you sort these out and find the scanner that’s right for your needs.
-We also examine the various price ranges for fingerprint scanners and share some of the models that we particularly like.

 All fingerprint scanners act as a gate to guard access to your computer, but some do much more.
 Some can help to secure and encrypt folders and files, while others can be used to log into popular websites, such as Facebook.
 Quite often these scanners can also work with popular password managers, so you will have access to a wide range of websites with the press or swipe of a finger.

 Whether you’re using it for the home or office, a fingerprint scanner should be rugged and durable.
 This is particularly true if you plan to use the scanner with a laptop for mobile computing.
 While the majority are constructed of sturdy plastic, some offer an all-metal design.
 If you’re worried about a fingerprint scanner being exposed to the elements, search for one that’s waterproof.